More than 200 meat plant workers in the U.S. have died of covid-19. Federal regulators just issued two modest fines.

 “Where were they when people were getting sick and were hospitalized?
 When people were dying?” said Debbie Berkowitz, a worker-safety expert with the nonprofit National Employment Law Project.
 “Just think about how many lives could have been saved and how many people may not have gotten sick.”

-Marc Perrone, president of the United Food and Commercial Workers International Union (UFCW), said he believes the sudden issuance of citations, months after the plants were spiking with coronavirus cases, is motivated by the upcoming presidential election.
+Mark Lauritsen, vice president of food processing, packing and manufacturing with the United Food and Commercial Workers International Union (UFCW), said he believes the sudden issuance of citations, months after the plants were spiking with coronavirus cases, is motivated by the upcoming presidential election.

 “They checked out and turned a blind eye to this for months.
-The Trump administration made these decisions to not step in and help workers,” Perrone said.
+The Trump administration made these decisions to not step in and help workers,” Lauritsen said.
 “Now they are trying to look like they are doing their job so they can cover themselves politically.
 People in this country remember the horror of what happened to these workers.”
 The White House did not respond to a request for comment.

 Of the nearly 10,000 covid-19-related requests OSHA received to investigate workplaces in all industries since early March, Smithfield and JBS are the only ones that have so far resulted in a citation and fine.
 Unrelated to the complaints, OSHA has issued six other covid-19-related citations and fines for industries other than the meat industry, which resulted from routine reports the agency received from hospitals and employers about workers being hospitalized or fatally injured, records show.